 To permanently eliminate this odour, you should stop using tobacco products and World No Tobacco Day is a great day to start.

-In the meantime, West Ryde Dental Clinic has treatments that can help!
+In the meantime, My Local Dentists West Ryde has treatments that can help!

 Over time, your teeth and restorations become discoloured and dingy.
 Smoking tobacco can also lead to gums that look thickened and off-colour.

 Gum Disease.
 Gum disease makes your gums swollen and red, eventually destroying the soft tissues and bones that hold teeth in place.

 Tobacco use is a significant risk factor for gum disease, with smokers being six times more likely than nonsmokers to have gum disease.

 The good news is; if you quit tobacco use, the risk of gum disease becomes about the same as that of a nonsmoker’s after about ten years.